 Republicans & the Trump Admin quietly passed a 2 month funding extension, shoehorned into a larger spending bill.
 That’s nothing more than kicking the can down the road.
 We need a real reauthorization that provides long-term protections AND expands the

-On 26 September, five days before James’ tweet, the House of Representatives voted through House Resolution 6157, an appropriations bill which provided funding through the 2019 financial year for the Department of Defense and other government departments, as well as an eclectic mix of several smaller measures, including spending related to the VAWA.
-The relevant section of that resolution read as follows: “Any program, authority, or provision, including any pilot program, authorized under the Violence Against Women Reauthorization Act of 2013 shall continue in effect through the date specified in section 105(3) of this Act [7 December 2018.]”
+On 26 September, five days before James’ tweet, the House of Representatives voted through House bill 6157, an appropriations bill which provided funding through the 2019 financial year for the Department of Defense and other government departments, as well as an eclectic mix of several smaller measures, including spending related to the VAWA.
+The relevant section of that bill read as follows: “Any program, authority, or provision, including any pilot program, authorized under the Violence Against Women Reauthorization Act of 2013 shall continue in effect through the date specified in section 105(3) of this Act [7 December 2018.]”

 On 28 September, President Trump signed H.R.
 6157 into law, thus extending the provisions of the VAWA until 7 December.
 He did not mention the VAWA in either of his public statements about the appropriations bill.